CS559/559Theme/readme.md

     - includemd (includes a markdown file - which is not a page)
     - inline (includes another page in place - uses a special style template)
     - snippet.md (include a markdown snippet from assets/snippets.md)
+    - resource-image.md (put a page resource image into markdown)
 - pagination of sections is improved
     - pagination controls has first/last
     - section pages can control paginate and top_pagination (this is per section)